azzumw/MuzzApp/README.md

   and 2-way databinding for live observation.
 I wanted to showcase some of the knowledge/skills I acquired during my time at Udacity.
 I certainly feel - I am a Junior (not Mid), as you would be able to tell from eye-balling my code.
-- assuming testing was not required, hence did not attempt to write many tests (due to lack of time as well)

 #### Given More Time: